-- Disruption on site; - Disruption to the Group's supply chain; and planning.
+- Disruption on site; - Disruption to the Group's supply chain; and - Impact on comfort levels in the homes the Group builds and refurbishes.

 Flood risk assessments are conducted for any new developments.
 The Group is also alert to the forthcoming changes to building regulations in regard to mitigating against overheating and is planning accordingly.